WolfgangMehner/lua-support/README.md

       $HOME/.vim/

-(find the value of $HOME with ":echo $HOME" from inside Vim).
+(find the value of $HOME with `:echo $HOME` from inside Vim).

 (1.0) Save the template files in '$HOME/.vim/lua-support/templates/' if you have changed any of them.

 (1.1) Copy the zip archive lua-support.zip to $HOME/.vim and run